marr/Knowledge/Apple/Swift.md

 ## Use access control

 ```
-// Restricted to source files within the module
+// Restrict to within the enclosing declaration
-// Default "internal"

-// Restricted to the file
 private

+// Restrict to within the module (the default)
+[internal]

-// Available outside the module as a public interface
+// Allow outside the module
 public
 ```